synewmark/MOSS_AutoSubmit/readme.md

-Params are split for git and moss:
+Params are split for git, moss, and codequiry:

 Git arguments are preceded by --g and the following arguments are permitted:

 <table>
   <tr>